keks24/raspberry-pi-luks/README.md

 # Debugging
 ## Examining the initramfs
-There is a tool, called `lsinitramfs`, which can output the content of an compressed `initramfs` to `stdout`:
+There is a tool, called `lsinitramfs`, which can output the content of a compressed `initramfs` to `stdout`:
 ```bash
 $ lsinitramfs "/boot/initramfs.cpio.gz" | less
 ```

-This is useful, when one wants to check a recent-built `initramfs` in a quick way.
+This is useful, if one wants to check a recent-built `initramfs` in a quick way.

 ## Unarchiving the initramfs
 The `initramfs` can be unarchived on the system in order to analyse its content.